Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/13_chapter-10.md

 ##### Context Timer

-1.Using the "game" context or parameter will make the timer go off even though you leave the map.
+1. Using the "game" context or parameter will make the timer go off even though you leave the map.

-2.Context (map, game, item, map entity, menu or sol.main; optional)
+2. Context (map, game, item, map entity, menu or sol.main; optional)

 ```lua
 sol.timer.start(game, 5000, function()